 EMP Saturator: EMP saturators look like a device out of twentieth-century science fiction, with an adjustable reflector dish at the end.
 Capable of firing in a cone, these powerful EMP devices can tear through nanoswarms and disable all but the most hardened devices.
+They can also be focused into directed beams, for use as a long-range EMP weapon.
 [Expensive]